jdmonin/JSettlers2/Readme.md

 	-Djsettlers.accounts.admins=bob,joe,lily

-The account admins on that whitelist can create accounts and run user-related commands, such as listing all users in a game with
+Only the account admins on that list can create accounts and run user-related commands, such as listing all users in a game with

 	*WHO* gamename